CueMeet/CueHire/docs/docs/intro.md

 # Introduction

-Welcome to CueHire Documentation!
-CueHire is a modern recruitment and hiring platform designed to streamline the interview and hiring process.
+Welcome to CueHired Documentation!
+CueHired is a modern recruitment and hiring platform designed to streamline the interview and hiring process.

-## What is CueHire?
+## What is CueHired?

-CueHire is a comprehensive hiring platform that helps organizations manage their recruitment process efficiently.
+CueHired is a comprehensive hiring platform that helps organizations manage their recruitment process efficiently.
 It provides features for job posting, candidate management, interview scheduling, and organization management.

 ## Key Features